 Wood wool is inherently absorbent and will soak up water like a sponge.
 Since it's tightly packed and unable to dry quickly, the trapped moisture has no escape route, leading to potential mould growth in the wood wool.

-TOP TIP: With any remaining sachets, place your now moth-free Teddy Bear next to one on a shelf or bed as a preventive measure.
+TOP TIP: With any remaining sachets or papers, place your now moth-free Teddy Bear next to one on a shelf or bed as a preventive measure.

 Alternatively, you can place them on a bag of dried lavender or use cedar balls, as both serve as natural repellents.